Going to the Dogs at the Moviesdog centered motion pictures |

 Note: although the dog is supposed to be a mixed breed dog, the role is actually played by a Berger Picard (Picardy Shepherd), one of the traditional French herding breeds.
 This same dog plays a supporting role in a later film, "The Lake House", a romantic time travel tale that to me is reminisent of science fiction great Robert Heinlein.
 Update : I have been informed that the dog in "The Lake House" is a Wirehaired Portuguese Podengo Medio, not a Picard.
 This information comes from two experts in the Wirehaired Portuguese Podengo Medio who know the identity of the dog involved.
 So I appologize to everyone.
 Both films are enjoyable regardless.

+A film the whole family can enjoy.
 A young boy has no friends his own age because he is intelligent and bookish.
 His only friend is an older boy, next door neighbor, who is a local sports hero.
 The boy yearns for a dog of his own but his father says that "a dog is just heartache waiting to happen".
 His mother gets him a puppy anyway for his birthday, and the father eventually submits (as any proper male should to his mate's wishes).
 Because of the dog, the boy gains friends, has adventures, grows in character, and so on, and grows to young manhood and leaves for University.
 Based on the book, "My Dog Skip" by noted author Willie Morris, the film was completed just before Morris' death.
 The finest lines in the film, including the opening lines and the closing lines, are direct quotes from the opening and closing lines in the book.
 The film is emotionally faithful to the book, but changes the dog's breed, invents the father's oppositon, and invents some dramatic incidents to take place of ones in the book.
 I very much recommend both book and film.
-Just don't run out and buy a Jack Russell Terrier because of the film (in case you haven't already been seduced by the JRTs in TV shows "Frasier" and "Wishbone").
+Just don't run out and buy a Jack Russell Terrier because of the film (in case you haven't already been seduced by the JRTs in TV shows "Frasier" and "Wishbone"). |

 Note : this story is set beginning in the early years of World War II in small town America.
 So the dangers of heartbreak the father has in mind are probably distemper and other diseases.
 Dogs of that time and place did run free all over town and neutering was unheard of.
 If you are seeing the film with children, do be sure later to discusss why this lifestyle is no longer an appropriate or safe one for dogs.
 Also discuss the need for spay/neuter (in one of the toilet bowl drinking attempt scenes it is all too obvious that this puppy has not been neutered).

+A film the whole family can enjoy.
+This is the third or fourth film version of the classic story "A Dog of Flanders" by Louise de la Ramee writing under the pen name Ouida.
+The original story, like several others by Ouida, is in the same tradition as Black Beauty, that of arousing compassion for mistreated animals and sounding a call for better treatment.
+This film version emphasizes the story of the boy Nello rather than that of the dog Patrasche, and it probably should have been re-titled "A Boy of Flanders".
 The boy Nello and his elderly grandfather are poor Dutch peasants, gaining a precarious living by delivering milk to homes in the village, who are pretty much without friends other than each other.
 They chance upon an abused dog who has been left for dead by a cruel master and they rescue the dog, take him home, and restore him to health.
 The dog repays them by working hard pulling the milk-cart and thus enables them to survive economically.
 The boy aspires to become and artist.
 He is also is friends with, and as he enters his teens potentially has romatic interest in, the daughter of the local miller, a man risen from poverty to affluence but who rather looks down on the boy because of his poverty and poor prospects.
 The film adds to the story a mentorship towards the boy from an established artist.
 The film also changes the ending and the tone of the story.
-(I don't want to give away the changed ending.)
+(I don't want to give away the changed ending.) |

 Logic Patrol : in the original story, it is made clear that the boy and dog were born on the very same day and are the same age.
 That would make the dog almost 16 years old by the end of the story, and in the book his age and growing decrepitude are clearly stated.
 These are ignored in the film.
-The boy's belief that he is friendless after his grandfather's death is fairly realistic in the book but clearly not so in the film.
+The boy's belief that he is friendless after his grandfather's death is fairly realistic in the book but clearly not so in the film.return to Contents

 Note : when this film was announced by Warner Brothers with a Bouvier to play the title role, there was great fear in the Bouvier lovers's community that this film would popularize the Bouvier breed and lead to mindless and inappropriate purchases of Bouvier puppies , in the same way as "101 Dalmations" was a disaster for the Dalmation breed.
 However as the film actually developed, it did NOT cause people to leave the theater crying "I want a dog just like the dog in the movie."
 (I attended the premier to hand out Bouvier information to discourage people from getting one based on the film, so I witnessed the lack of such reactions.)
 This film was not very successful in the theaters but will probably continue to rent well.

+This is a film that is more likely to be enjoyed by teens and adults than by children because it is a romantic comedy.
+There is nothing in it that would be objectionable for children and there are animal episodes that they would enjoy, especially that of the dog on rollar skates.
 The protagonist is an intelligent and witty young woman veterinarian who does have friends but does not have dates and considers herself unattractive to men and wishes she were more like her blond friend who is attractive but not tremendously bright.
 The vet is doing a radio call in show, during which she helps a male caller get through a very difficult problem involving a dog on rollar skates.
 The caller shows signs of interest in her personally and asks to meet her.
 She describes herself as if she were her friend and then later asks her friend to keep the date for her.
 Sound familiar ?
 It should : it's one more variation on the Cyrano de Bergerac theme.
-Various misadventures ensue, based on the Cyrano premise, but in the end the vet claims her own identity and the man.
+Various misadventures ensue, based on the Cyrano premise, but in the end the vet claims her own identity and the man. |

 Logic Patrol : what I find very interesting is that both women are moderately attractive but neither is stunningly so and neither is really more attractive than the other.
 The vet is petite and brunette and her friend is taller and blond.
 Whether or not the filmmaker intended the theme to be that often "beauty or lack of it is in the mind of person so labeling herself and others", to me that is the take home message.
-The vet comes to appreciate her own value and to realize that others can appreciate those same values.
+The vet comes to appreciate her own value and to realize that others can appreciate those same values.return to Contents

 If you like the Cyrano premise, be sure to see "Roxanne" starring Steve Martin.
 Very witty and with a modernized happy ending.
 However be warned that it has no dogs in it.

+This is absolutely NOT a film for younger children, who would find it frightening or incomprehensible.
+It would be fine for older children who are science fiction fans, in which case they have almost certainly read the original story by Harlan Ellison.
+Intelligent adults should like it too provided they like science fiction.
+The original story was brilliant and the film is true to it in every major regard.
 A late teenage boy living in an Earth devestated by nuclear war lacks friends of any kind.
 He is a loner in a world where one can be either a loner or a gang member.
 But he does have as his partner "Blood", a telepathic dog, who is considerably smarter than the boy is.
 Blood is a decendant of military breeding experiments intended to produce the ultimate war dog.
 The dog does not enable the boy to make friends, though he does help him to find girls for purposes other than friendship and he does enable the boy to survive in a very hostile environment.
-The story and film both end on the note that "love is what a boy feels for his dog".
+The story and film both end on the note that "love is what a boy feels for his dog". |

-site author Pam Green copyright 2003
+site author Pam Green | copyright 2003 |

-created 8/17/07 revised 9/1/2011
+created 8/17/07 | revised 9/1/2011 |

-return to top of page return to Site Index
+return to top of page | return to Site Index |